IvyMbugua/mars-weather/README.md

 Now, the API provides a ton of interesting details, but I've narrowed it down to just a few key ones that I display.
 Here's what you'll find:

-- ☀️Sol: which refers to the solar day on Mars.
+- ☀️Sol (which refers to the solar day on Mars.)
 - 📅Date
 - 🌡️Max and Min Temperature (in ℃ and ℉)
 - 🌬️Avg Wind Speed (in kph and mph )